The Fable of the Bees: Contemporary reception

-Adam Smith expressed his disapproval of The Fable of the Bees in Part VII, Section II of his The Theory of Moral Sentiments.
-The reason that Adam Smith heavily criticizes Mandeville is that Mandeville mistakes greed as a part of self-interest.
+Adam Smith expressed his disapproval of The Fable of the Bees in Part VII, Section II of his Theory of Moral Sentiments.
+The reason that Smith heavily criticizes Mandeville is that Mandeville mistakes greed as a part of self-interest.
 Smith claims that, in reality, greed and the self-interest he comments on in the Wealth of Nations are separate concepts that affect the market very differently.

 The book reached Denmark by 1748, where a major Scandinavian writer of the period, Ludvig Holberg (1684–1754), offered a new critique of the Fable—one that did not centre on "ethical considerations or Christian dogma".
 Instead, Holberg questioned Mandeville's assumptions about the constitution of a good or flourishing society: "the question is whether or not a society can be called luxurious in which citizens amass great wealth which is theirs to use while others live in the deepest poverty.
 Such is the general condition in all the so-called flourishing cities which are reputed to be the crown jewels of the earth."
 Holberg rejected Mandeville's ideas about human nature—that such unequal states are inevitable because humans have an animal-like or corrupt nature—by offering the example of Sparta, the Ancient Greek city-state.
 The people of Sparta were said to have rigorous, immaterialistic ideals, and Holberg wrote that Sparta was strong because of this system of virtue: "She was free from internal unrest because there was no material wealth to give rise to quarrels.
 She was respected and honored for her impartiality and justice.
 She achieved dominion over the other Greeks simply because she rejected dominion."

 Jean-Jacques Rousseau commented on the Fable in his Discourse on the Origin and Basis of Inequality Among Men (1754):